-Each row in the memory map register table has eight address locations.
-The memory map is roughly divided into three sections: the chip configuration registers map (Address 0x00), the device index and transfer registers map (Address 0x7F), and the ADC functions map (Address 0x08 to Address 0x18).
+Each row in the memory map table has eight address locations.
+The memory map is roughly divided into three sections: chip configuration registers map (Address 0x00 to Address 0x02), device index and transfer registers map (Address 0xFF), and ADC functions map (Address 0x08 to Address 0x18).

-Table 15 displays the register address number in hexadecimal in the first column.
+The memory map register in Table 15 displays the register address number in hexadecimal in the first column.
 The last column displays the default value for each hexadecimal address.
 The Bit 7 (MSB) column is the start of the default hexadecimal value given.
-For example, Hexadecimal Address 0x14, output\phase, has a hexadecimal default value of 0x00.
-This means Bit 3 = 0, Bit 2 = 0, Bit 1 = 1, and Bit 0 = 1 or 0011 in binary.
+For example, Hexadecimal Address 0x14, output\phase has a hexadecimal default value of 0x00.
+This means Bit 3=0, Bit 2=0, Bit 1=1, and Bit 0=1 or 0011 in binary.
 This setting is the default output clock or DCO phase adjust option.
 The default value adjusts the DCO phase $90^{\circ}$ relative to the nominal DCO edge and $180^{\circ}$ relative to the data edge.
 For more information on this function, consult the Interfacing to High Speed ADCs via SPI User Manual.